 - Nathan Algren in The Last Samurai.
 A chronic alcoholic for almost a decade after being forced to slaughter an innocent Indian village, he takes a job in Japan to train Imperial conscripts and is subsequently injured and captured during their first real battle.
 While he's on the mend, Taka gives him sake at first, but then withholds it after seeing how desperately he needs it.
 Algren asks for sake, then screams for it, then screams period at the guilty memories he can't drown in booze anymore.

-- Renton's parents in Trainspotting lock him in his room to force him through withdrawal.
+- Renton has his parents, in Trainspotting, lock him in his room to force himself through withdrawal.
 In his case, he does see Pink Elephants.
 Specifically, a baby crawling towards him on the roof.
 It gets worse, but it sticks eventually.